-84 on the pop charts and had three hit singles, including "Young Love" and "Give Your Love to Me."
-The self-titled album sold about 250,000 copies, as did her follow-up, Dream Street, which featured contributions from her brothers Michael, Tito, Jackie and Marlon.
+With the guidance of her brother Michael, she released her debut album Janet Jackson, in 1982.
+The album reached No. 84 on the pop charts and had three hit singles, including "Young Love" and "Give Your Love to Me."
+The self-titled album sold about 250,000 copies, as did her follow-up, Dream Street, which featured contributions from her brothers.

-Her next album, Janet Jackson's Rhythm Nation 1814, was a more socially conscious album, also produced by Jam and Lewis, who wrote nearly half the songs.
-The album spawned a number of hit singles, including "Black Cat" (written by Jackson herself), "Miss You Much," and "Escapade," and again sold around eight million copies.
+Her next album, Janet Jackson's Rhythm Nation 1814 (a title potentially referring to the year the American national anthem was written), was a socially conscious outing also produced and co-written by Jam and Lewis.
+The album spawned a number of hit singles, including the chart-toppers "Miss You Much," "Escapade," "Black Cat" (written by Jackson herself) and "Love Will Never Do (Without You)," and again sold around eight million copies.
 Rhythm Nation, which won three American Music Awards, made Jackson the first artist to have seven Top 5 hits from a single album.
-Jackson embarked on her first tour, in support of the album, in the spring of 1990.
+Jackson embarked on her first tour in the spring of 1990.

 Janet Jackson's contract with Virgin Records, signed in March 1991, was at the time the largest recording contract in history, at $32 million.
 (Michael Jackson reportedly held off signing his so-called "billion-dollar" contract until after Janet signed so as not to steal her publicity.)

 In the summer of 1993, Jackson unveiled her fifth album, titled Janet, and also had her first lead big-screen role in the drama Poetic Justice, co-starring rapper Tupac Shakur.
 The film was directed by John Singleton, who had received two Oscar nominations for writing and directing his debut feature, Boyz n the Hood.
 The film received disappointing reviews, but Jackson received an Oscar nomination for the No. 1 song "Again," which she performed on the soundtrack.